Cat Care 101

-If your cat ever eats or drinks something that might be harmful, immediately contact your vet or the ASPCA’s 24-hour/365 day-a-year Pet Poison Control Hotline at 1-888-426-4435 (in the US).
+If your cat ever eats or drinks something that might be harmful, immediately contact your vet or the ASPCA’s 24-hour/365 day-a-year Pet Poison Control Hotline at 1-888-426-4435 (in the USA).
 They do charge a fee for this service, but if your vet isn’t available, this hotline could save your cat’s life.

 Because safety is too big of subject to cover in one article, please check out the websites I’ve listed in the Resources section.
-There’s even a place on the ASPCA’s Pet Poison Control page where you can sign up to receive a free pet safety pack.

 Should You Let Your Cat Outdoors?

 In general, indoor-only cats live longer and healthier lives.
 Cats that live primarily outdoors or both indoors and outdoors are subjected to risks such as diseases from other cats or wild animals, vehicle traffic, dog or wild animal attacks, or getting lost or stolen.
 Keeping your cat indoors is ideal for keeping him safe and healthy.